dfinity/motoko/test/random/README.md

 In tests under category *expected failures*, this should trap.
 For *expected successes* it should execute without errors.

+## Troubleshooting

+When something doesn't build like expected, check for a file called (approximately) `test/random/.ghc.environment.x86_64-darwin-8.6.4`.
+This usually trips up `nix-build`'s ability to build `qc-actorscript` locally, and should be deleted.

 ## 0 -- 2019-08-08

 * First version.
 Released on a suspecting world.
 See also [GitHub issue 609](https://github.com/dfinity-lab/actorscript/pull/609).